The pace of hiring in November

 make it difficult to predict the level of economic expansion,

-causing DirecTV to “slow our growth rate,” Michael White,
+causing DirecTV to “slow our growth rate,”

 chief executive officer of the largest U.S. satellite-TV